JanHerca/urantiapedia/output/wikijs/en/article/Building_upon_the_Quaker_experience.md

 There is a feedback loop involved in the creation of our souls.
 This process is under the control of the God-Spirit-Within who is both the source of our aspirations to attain to God-likeness, and the control channel by which our spiritualized experiences are conserved for the process of soul formation.
 And help is always at hand:

-> “If your own mind does not serve you well, you can exchange it for the mind of Jesus of Nazareth, who always serves you well.” ([UB 48:6.26](/en/The_Urantia_Book/48#p6_26))
+> “If your own mind does not serve you well, you can exchange it for the mind of Jesus of Nazareth, who always serves you well.” (<a id="a132_130"></a>[UB 48:6.26](/en/The_Urantia_Book/48#p6_26))

 This statement leads to a useful technique.
 When in a quandary, if we are familiar with the mind of Jesus, we can always ask ourselves and our Spirit-Within, “What would Jesus do?”

 ## One step at a time.

 > “When you enter the kingdom, you are reborn.
 You cannot teach the deep things of the spirit to those who have been born only of the flesh; first see that men are born of the spirit before you seek to instruct them in the advanced ways of the spirit.
 Do not undertake to show men the beauties of the temple until you have first taken them into the temple.
 Introduce men to God and as the sons of God before you discourse on the doctrines of the fatherhood of God and the sonship of men.
 Do not strive with men—always be patient.
 It is not your kingdom; you are only ambassadors.
-Simply go forth proclaiming: This is the kingdom of heaven—God is your Father and you are his sons, and this good news, if you wholeheartedly believe it, is your eternal salvation.” ([UB 141:6.4](/en/The_Urantia_Book/141#p6_4))
+Simply go forth proclaiming: This is the kingdom of heaven—God is your Father and you are his sons, and this good news, if you wholeheartedly believe it, is your eternal salvation.” (<a id="a138_763"></a>[UB 141:6.4](/en/The_Urantia_Book/141#p6_4))

 Christians already know that God is their Father.
 From childhood they are taught the Lord’s Prayer: “Our Father who is in heaven. . . .”
 The task confronting us is to modify that concept to include “Our Father whose Spirit dwells within us.”
 There are more than twenty verses of the New Testament attesting to this virtually forgotten fact.
 Almost all are from Paul or from John.
 Examples are: